 Harvey Nichols Bristol Second Floor Restaurant

-Enjoy brunch classics like ssmoked salmon and scrambled eggs on sourdough, or buttermilk pancakes with maple syrup and bacon or caramelised banana at this swish AA Rosette-winning restaurant, with views over Quakers Friars from the floor-to-ceiling windows.
+Enjoy brunch classics like smoked salmon and scrambled eggs on sourdough, or buttermilk pancakes with maple syrup and bacon or caramelised banana at this swish AA Rosette-winning restaurant, with views over Quakers Friars from the floor-to-ceiling windows.
 There's also the option to add bottomless fizz to your brunch for £35 per person.

 Image: Harvey Nichols Bristol Second Floor Restaurant